 According to Mr. Jarshield – “Adolescence is the time in which the thinking person makes the transition from childhood to maturity.”

 According to Mr. Johns – “Adolescence is a period of repetition of infancy.”

 Keeping in view the various definitions –

 In this stage, the development of the students takes place at a rapid pace.
-It is the stage in which the student progresses towards maturity.
+It is the stage in which the student progresses toward maturity.
 In this stage, girls develop at a faster rate than boys.

-In simple words, in this stage, the physical, mental, social and intellectual development of the students is at its peak.
+In simple words, in this stage, the physical, mental, social, and intellectual development of the students is at its peak.
 This stage is the stage of deterioration and improvement of the students.

 (Stanley Hall considers this a period of new birth and he says that it is a period of pressure, conflict, and tension.)

 - This is the most sex-oriented and the state of attraction stage.